 The UAE's peaceful nuclear energy program is also playing a critical role in decarbonizing the UAE's power sector while reinforcing energy security and grid resilience.
-The second unit of the Barakah Nuclear Energy Plant began commercial operations in March 2022.
-This milestone is an important step for the UAE in achieving its 2050 net zero emissions target.
+The second unit of the Barakah Nuclear Energy Plant began commercial operations in March 2022, and the third unit was connected to the grid in September 2022.
+These milestones are important steps for the UAE in achieving its 2050 net zero emissions target.
 With the support of US partners, the Barakah Nuclear Energy Plant will save up to 21 million tons of carbon emissions each year once fully operational.